Request for Proposals – Understanding the Injury and Fatality Risks Associated with Solid Waste Collection using Lagging Indicators

 Research Focus Areas

-EREF, in collaboration with NWRA, seeks project partners who can help create an understanding of fatalities and injuries in the solid waste management industry by aggregating and analyzing data related to the following:
+Submissions of scientific research proposals are requested to create an understanding of fatalities and injuries in the solid waste management industry and should include the following:

 - Develop a database of fatal injuries annually over the past 2 decades in the industry, specifically pertaining to: